Pershore: History

+The name Pershore derives from the Old English perscōra meaning 'osier shore/slope' referring to its position between the River Avon and a ridge.

 The town contains examples of Georgian architecture.
 In 1964 the Council for British Archaeology included Pershore in its list of 51 British "Gem Towns" worthy of special consideration for historic preservation, and it has been listed as an outstanding conservation area.
 Parts of the abbey, which stand in an expanse of public grassland close to the centre of the town, date from the 11th century.
 The current structure is far smaller than the original building, which was plundered during the reign of Henry VIII at the Dissolution.
 The original nave was destroyed.
 The north transept collapsed later.
 The present nave occupies the western part of what would originally have been the choir.
+Pershore Town Hall, which was originally built as the local post office, was completed in 1932.

 Education

-Schools in Pershore follow the three-tier first school (ages 5–9), middle school (ages 9–12), high school (ages 12–18) system practised by parts of Worcestershire County Council.
+Schools in Pershore follow the three-tier first school (ages 5–9), middle school (ages 9–12), high school (ages 11–18) system practised by parts of Worcestershire County Council.
 Pershore High School has a sixth form with all-weather sports pitches and sports hall.

 Abbey Park First School and Abbey Park Middle School are on Abbey Road, they are both situated down the same drive.
 Pershore High School is on Station Road, which is on the outskirts of Pershore, bordering Pinvin, a small village.

 Holy Redeemer Roman Catholic Primary School, situated on Priest Lane beside Holy Redeemer, Pershore's only Catholic church, stands outside the 3-tier model.
 It is a primary school (ages 5–11) which acts as a feeder school to Blessed Edward Oldcorne Catholic College in Worcester.

 Pershore College, a school of horticulture and other land-based activities, became a campus for Warwickshire College (now WCG) following a merger in 2007.